 By setting a check mark at the option Show battery status in menu bar on the tab item Menu Bar of the Preferences window, you can add an optional battery display to the right side of the menu bar of macOS.
 This status item of Battery Monitor can be used as an alternative to the original battery icon of macOS.
 It provides a slightly different set of features and brings back the possibility to indicate the estimated remaining runtime in the menu.

 If you like to show the percentage value for charge level next to the battery icon, also set a check mark at Show percentage.
+If you like to hide the battery icon in the menu bar in this case, which will allow you to combine Apple’s battery icon with the percentage value of Battery Monitor, additional check the item Show percentage only, suppressing battery icon.

 Although the basic battery icon used by Battery Monitor looks very similar to the original version used by macOS, the detail behavior of icon and menu will differ.
 Battery Monitor does not try to copy Apple’s functions: